-Fig. 5.
+Fig. 8.
 Two Heads are Better Than One.

 In this paper, we are using three methods to predict the final values at each T. To select the majority votes, we pick up two nearest neighbors out of three, and take a mean value of the two for the new prediction.
 For example, if the three methods provide 800, 860, 1000, then, 830 is the new prediction.
-Figure 6 shows the L-plots as in Figure 3 by adding the L-plot using the ensemble method for the SARS case.
+Figure 9 shows the L-plots as in Figure 6 by adding the L-plot using the ensemble method for the SARS case.
+C. Use of the Mean Value Another method to use the predicted values is to take a mean value.
+This is simply to take a mean value of the three for the new prediction.

-Fig. 6.
+Fig. 9.
 L-plot by the Ensemble Method for the SARS case.